 But what’s a hypothetical customer without an equally hypothetical company?

 We’ll call our company PayQuick.
-PayQuick will be a traditional fintech firm, that offers bill payment, money transfers, and ticket bookings.
+PayQuick will be a traditional fintech firm, that offers bill payments, money transfers, and ticket bookings.

 We’ll talk about ten use cases in this blog. (you can suggest more in the comments below)